Doha Hany

 Doha Hany Mostafa (born 10 September 1997) is an Egyptian badminton player.
-She started playing badminton at aged five, and joined the national team in 2013.
+She started playing badminton aged five, and joined the national team in 2013.
 She won the bronze medal at the 2014 African Youth Games, and represented her country at the Summer Youth Olympics in Nanjing, China.
 She was the women's doubles gold medalist at the 2019 African Games.
-Hany featured in Egypt team that for the first time won the All Africa Women's Team Championships in 2020, also claimed two title in the individual competition by winning the women's and mixed doubles event.
+Hany featured in Egypt team that for the first time won the All Africa Women's Team Championships in 2020, also claimed two titles in the individual competition by winning the women's and mixed doubles event.
 She competed at the 2020 Summer Olympics in three different events; women's singles, doubles and mixed doubles.
+Hany is a member of the BWF Athletes' Commission serving from 2025 to 2029.